LS passes bill to amend general insurance law without debate | Politics

 The General Insurance Business (Nationalisation) Amendment Bill, 2021 is aimed at generating required resources from the Indian markets so that public sector general insurers can design innovative products.

-Accusing the Opposition of spreading falsehood about the Bill, she said if ''they are serious, they should sit down, debate and ask questions.
+Accusing the Opposition of disturbing the proceedings of the House and avoiding discussion on the Bill, she said if ''they are serious, they should sit down, debate and ask questions.
 Since you are afraid that truth will come out, you don't want discussion.''
-She was responding to allegations made by Congress leader Adhir Ranjan Chowdhury who described the amendment bill as ''anti-people and anti-national'' and alleged that it was meant to sell public assets to select business houses.
+She was responding to allegations made by Congress leader Adhir Ranjan Chowdhury who described the amendment bill as ''anti-people and anti-national''.

 Sitharaman sought to counter the criticism by stating that private sector companies were providing better insurance to people at a lesser premium.

+Some of the remarks made by Chowdhury and the minister were expunged from the records on the direction of the Chair.

-Amid continuing protests by the Opposition over issues like Pegasus snooping and farm laws, the Minister moved that the amendment bill be passed.
-It was quickly approved by the voice vote.
+Amid continuing protests by the Opposition over issues like Pegasus snooping and farm laws, the minister moved that the amendment bill be passed.
+It was quickly approved by voice-vote.

 Rama Devi, who was in the Chair, adjourned the House for the day soon after the passage of the Bill.